Logo

 Insider Tip:

-Visit Urquhart Castle ruins for photo ops.
-Stop at the Clava Cairns for an Outlander-inspired stone circle wander.
+Visit Urquhart Castle first thing (9:30 AM) for crowd-free photos.
+Stop at Clava Cairns (free) for an Outlander-inspired stone circle near Culloden.

 Urquhart Castle